On the form of the large deviation rate function for the empirical measures of weakly interacting systems: Relative entropy with respect to Wiener measure

 The following result provides a variational representation of relative entropy with respect to Wiener measure.

-\begin{lemma} Let $\gamma_{0}$ be Wiener measure on $\Borel{\mathcal{Y}}$.
-Then for all $\gamma\in \prbms{\mathcal{Y}}$,
+\begin{lemma} Let $\gamma_{0}$ be Wiener measure on $\mathcal{B}(\mathcal{Y})$.
+Then for all $\gamma\in\mathcal{P}(\mathcal{Y})$,

-where $\inf \emptyset = \infty$ by convention. \end{lemma}
+where $\inf\varnothing= \infty$ by convention. \end{lemma}

-The proof of inequality ``$\leq$'' in \eqref{EqLemmaREWiener} relies on the lower semicontinuity of relative entropy and the Donsker-Varadhan variational formula; it may be confronted to the first part of the proof of Theorem~3.1 in \citet{bouedupuis98}.
-The proof of inequality ``$\geq$'' exploits the variational formulation and uses arguments contained in \citet{foellmer85, foellmer86}.
+The proof of inequality ``$\leq$'' in (\ref{EqLemmaREWiener}) relies on the lower semicontinuity of relative entropy and the Donsker--Varadhan variational formula; it may be confronted to the first part of the proof of Theorem 3.1 in Bou{\'e} and Dupuis \cite {bouedupuis98}.
+The proof of inequality ``$\geq$'' exploits the variational formulation and uses arguments contained in F{\"o}llmer \cite{foellmer85,foellmer86}.